shippableSamples/deploy-kubernetes-runsh-kubectl/README.md

 * Create an integration for [Kubernetes](http://docs.shippable.com/integrations/containerServices/kubernetes/)
 * All pipeline config is in `shippable.resources.yml` and `shippable.jobs.yml`.
 Check these files and update config wherever the comment asks you to replace with your specific values
 * Follow instructions to add your [Continuous Deployment pipeline](http://docs.shippable.com/tutorials/pipelines/howToAddSyncRepos/)
-* Right-click on the runSh job in the SPOG view named 'shipdemo-kubectl-deploy-test' and run the job
+* Right-click on the runSh job in the SPOG view named 'deploy_kubernetes_runcli_test' and run the job
   * This demo uses custom scripting jobs called 'runSh' jobs in Shippable - [learn how moe about runSh jobs](http://docs.shippable.com/pipelines/jobs/runSh/)
 * Your app should be deployed to your Kubernetes cluster as a Test pod
 * Follow instructions to [connect your Continuous Integration project to your Continuous Delivery pipelines](http://docs.shippable.com/tutorials/pipelines/connectingCiPipelines/)(for this demo, just uncomment the `trigger` integration in shippable.yml)
-* Right-click on the runSh job in the SPOG view named 'shipdemo-kubectl-deploy-prod' and run the job to deploy to a Prod pod
+* Right-click on the runSh job in the SPOG view named 'deploy_kubernetes_runcli_prod' and run the job to deploy to a Prod pod
 * Make a change to your forked repo and commit to GitHub - watch your pipeline automatically execute CI with push to Docker Hub and automatic deployment to the Test environment in Kubernetes
 * Then right-click to deploy the newest changes to the Prod environment